March 31, 2020

 My colleague, Sen. Chuck Grassley, recently sounded the alarm that a staggering 80% of the basic components used in U.S. drugs come from outside the United States, with the majority coming from China and India.

 Now, as Americans work to contain the spread of this pandemic, we remain hamstrung by a lack of transparency from the Chinese Communist Party about the origins of the virus.
 All the while, China confuses Americans through coronavirus misinformation campaigns designed to spread lies and conspiracy theories.
-Most offensively, China has been hoarding vital personal protection equipment
+Most offensively, China has been hoarding vital personal protection equipment.

 And, by virtue of being the first to emerge on the other side of this pandemic, the Chinese Communist Party is working hard to use the crisis to its advantage by extending its influence over the world’s economy.

-new report from the Chinese Academy of Sciences bluntly observes: “It is possible to turn the crisis into an opportunity — to increase the trust and the dependence of all countries around the world of ‘Made in China’.”
+A new report from the Chinese Academy of Sciences bluntly observes: “It is possible to turn the crisis into an opportunity — to increase the trust and the dependence of all countries around the world of ‘Made in China’.”

 The chairman of China’s state-owned National Building Materials Group Corporation adds that China will “turn crisis into opportunity: It will transform and upgrade and strengthen its position in the international industry chain.”